tschudin/vossbol/esp32/README.md

 ## Wish list of enhancements

 - show number of WiFi clients on the T-Beam screen
+- have the code run on the Heltec LoRa32 device
 - add zap command for single feeds
 - add FTP to the T-Beam for faster content up/download than tinySSB replication
 - add remote status collection command (get each T-Beam's GPS position, key metrics)